 The beautiful city of Nice, located on the French Riviera, was founded in the 4th century BC by the Greeks, and was once part of Italy.
 It has an interesting history prior to becoming part of France in 1860.
-Today it is the home of approximately 1 million people and is a popular destination for visitors from all over the globe.
+Today it is the home of approximately one million people and is a popular destination for visitors from all over the globe.

 As I mentioned last week in my blog post about Eze, we visted a few years ago in October.
 The weather was warm and sunny so we sat in a beach cafe and watched the world go by.
 The beach was packed with sunbathers and swimmers.